cbmi-group/IsoVEM/README.md

 pip install -r requirements.txt
 ```

+The typical install time for these packages is within 1 hour.

 #### 2.Configuration

 The predefined config files are provided in`configs/epfl.py` or  `configs/cremi.py`.
 The meaning of each argument has been annotated as follows.
 You can also define a new config file as needed.